afonsojramos/payments-engine-rust/README.md

 This program sees the transaction CSV file as a list of commands with arguments to execute sequentially.
 As such, the type representing a single row of the CSV file is called a `PaymentCommand`.
 This pattern is easily extensible by simply adding more variants to the `PaymentCommand` enum and completing all of the match arms.

+## Library Usage

+Due to the simplicity of reading from a csv, I have refrained from using the `csv` crate, as it would be redundant in a way.